jnozzi/cocoadev.com/SiteContent/General/TableViewSelectedRows.markdown

 ----

-I don't entirely understand all of your text, but I think perhaps you want to subclass [[NSTableView]] for your subsidiary table and override acceptsFirstResponder to return NO.  You'll still be able to make selections in the subsidiary table, but keyboard focus will stay with the main table, so selected rows of the main table will be the correct color.
+I don't entirely understand all of your text, but I think perhaps you want to subclass General/NSTableView for your subsidiary table and override acceptsFirstResponder to return NO.  You'll still be able to make selections in the subsidiary table, but keyboard focus will stay with the main table, so selected rows of the main table will be the correct color.

 ----